gmc-code/PC-microbit-micropython/docs/radio/radio_AorB.rst

     #.
 Modify the code to send "T" or "F" from button pressing so it can be used to response True or False questions.
     #.
 Modify the code to send "Y" or "N" from button pressing so it can be used to response Yes or No questions.
     #.
 Modify the code to send "Y" or "N" from button pressing and then show the Image.YES if "Y" is received, and the Image.NO if "N" is received.
+    #.
+Modify the code to send "Y" and show the Image.YES, or "N" and show the Image.NO, from button pressing and then show the Image.YES if "Y" is received, and the Image.NO if "N" is received.

     .. dropdown::